-(1) Assuming the 5.0% Notes Payable are converted into shares of our common stock, the 13 1/8% Debentures are redeemed, all of the outstanding 9 3/4% Notes are repurchased or redeemed and borrowings under the New Term Loan are \$295 million, each as described in "Transactions in Connection with the Offering," the total amount of long-term debt obligations would be \$295 million, long-term debt obligations due in 3-5 years would be zero and long-term debt obligations after 5 years would be \$295 million.
+(1) Taking into account the repurchase of the 9 3/4% Notes in the Tender Offer and assuming the 5.0% Notes Payable are converted into shares of our common stock, the 13 1/8% Debentures are redeemed, and borrowings under the New Term Loan are \$281.1 million, each as described in "Transactions in Connection with the Offering," the total amount of long-term debt obligations would be \$281.1 million, long-term debt obligations due in 2-3 years would be \$5.6 million, long-term debt obligations after 5 years would be \$268.5 million.
+These amounts would change if Operating were required under the New Term Loan to make mandatory prepayments of amounts outstanding under the New Term Loan.
+See "Description of Certain Indebtedness-New Term Loan-Mandatory Prepayments upon Certain Events."